FooBarWidget/gls-spec/GLS design document.md

   * Standalone+Nginx
   * Standalone+Builtin
   * Standalone with Mass deployment
+  * Flying Passenger

 ## 5. Future work: extensions for more auto-supported apps

-> In section "Towards GLS" we said that we don't want to allow users to install extra wrappers, and that all wrappers shall be bundled with Passengers.
+> In section "Towards GLS" we said that we don't want to allow users to install extra wrappers, and that all wrappers shall be bundled with Passenger.
 This section explores how the UX could look like if we ever want to allow installing extra wrappers, and explores UX and implementation implications.

 Let's say we have an Elixir app in /webapps/fooapp/myapp.elixir, and a Perl app in /webapps/barapp/myapp.pl.